DannyBen/pretty_trace/README.md

 PrettyTrace.enable
 PrettyTrace.trim
+PrettyTrace.reverse
-# Exceptions here will be formatted and trimmed
+# Exceptions here will be formatted, trimmed and in reverse order

 PrettyTrace.no_trim
+PrettyTrace.no_reverse
-# Exceptions here will not be trimmed
+# Exceptions here will not be trimmed or reversed
 ```